lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 : A fixed octet string which is the byte encoding of the ASCII string "CompositeAlgorithmSignatures2025" which in hex is: 436F6D706F73697465416C676F726974686D5369676E61747572657332303235
 See {{sec-cons-prefix}} for more information on the prefix.

-Domain:
+Label:
 : A signature label which is the DER encoding of the OID of the specific composite algorithm.
-The signature label binds the signature to the specific composite algorithm.  signature label values for each algorithm are listed in {{alg-parms}}.
+The signature label binds the signature to the specific composite algorithm.  signature label values for each algorithm are listed in {{sec-alg-parms}}.

 len(ctx):
 : A single unsigned byte encoding the length of the context.